 - Very few better-paying jobs will be created.

-Yet as society only seeks to progress and grow, the move to automation seems almost inevitable.
+Yet as a society only seeks to progress and grow, the move to automation seems almost inevitable.

 Fast-forward to 2030

 How long do you think we will work in 2030?

 McKinsey’s research revealed that we might be working just 70% of the time.
 They found that 30% of the global work hours can be automated by 2030 (depending on adoption rates).
 Even in 2020, half of all paid social work can be automated using currently available technologies.

 Even so, all these are just predictions.
 Many factors affect a person’s decision to automate.
 It varies according to the country and sector — some are more susceptible to displacement than others.

 I would be lying to say that people will not get ousted at all.
 Estimates have predicted that robots could replace 400 million to 800 million people by 2030.
 Of the total number supplanted, 75 million to 375 million individuals would need to learn new skills or switch occupational categories.